stonepros/stone/doc/stoneadm/install.rst

   ``10.90.90.0/24`` or ``fe80::/64``).

 * ``cephadm bootstrap`` writes to ``/etc/ceph`` the files needed to access the new cluster.
-This central location makes it possible for Ceph packages installed on the host (e.g., packages that give access to the cephadm command line interface) to find these files.
+This central location makes it possible for Stone packages installed on the host (e.g., packages that give access to the cephadm command line interface) to find these files.

   Daemon containers deployed with cephadm, however, do not need ``/etc/ceph`` at all.
 Use the ``--output-dir *<directory>*`` option to put them in a different directory (for example, ``.``).
-This may help avoid conflicts with an existing Ceph configuration (cephadm or otherwise) on the same host.
+This may help avoid conflicts with an existing Stone configuration (cephadm or otherwise) on the same host.

-* You can pass any initial Ceph configuration options to the new cluster by putting them in a standard ini-style configuration file and using the ``--config *<config-file>*`` option.
+* You can pass any initial Stone configuration options to the new cluster by putting them in a standard ini-style configuration file and using the ``--config *<config-file>*`` option.
 For example::